 If we don't have a defense, if the prosecution has the evidence in the case, and that happens a lot, because if you think about it, why would they file the case if they didn't have some evidence.
 So, if they've got the evidence, then what we're doing is trying to mitigate the circumstances a lot of times.

 Negotiation for Lesser Charges or Case Dismissal

+That would be a lesser charge than attempted murder, or attempted voluntary manslaughter is another lesser charge to attempted murder.
 Attempted murder with premeditation and deliberation carries with it 15 to life.
-Obviously, that’s not the charge you want to deal with if you’re facing a criminal case.
+That's not the charge you want to deal with if you face a criminal case.

+Set up a meeting with me.
+I've been doing this a long time.
+I first worked for the prosecutors in the early 1990s.
 Then I worked for a Superior Court Judge as I built my skill set to be able to defend somebody like you, and in 1994, I became a criminal defense attorney.

+I've never looked back.
+I've defended thousands of clients in Los Angeles and the San Fernando Valley and many clients who were accused of attempted murder.
 We've won jury trials; I've negotiated lesser pleas.
 It depends on your case.
-It depends on what the prosecutors are able to prove, what they can't prove and what you and I decide is the best course of action.
+It depends on what the prosecutors can prove, what they can't prove, and what you and I decide is the best course of action.